Waterloo (1929 film)

 Waterloo is a 1929 German silent war film directed by Karl Grune and starring Charles Willy Kayser, Charles Vanel and Otto Gebühr.
-It depicts the victory of the Allied Forces over Napoleon at the Battle of Waterloo in 1815.
+It depicts the victory of the Seventh coalition over Napoleon at the Battle of Waterloo in 1815.

 It was made at the Emelka Studios of Bavaria Film in Munich.
 The film's sets were designed by the art director Ludwig Reiber.

-The film was inspired by Abel Gance's epic Napoléon and made use of similar filming techniques.
+The film was inspired by Abel Gance's famous epic Napoléon and made use of similar filming techniques.